todpunk/tnl-site/content/blog_posts/data-people-are-different.md

 - Empathy for the gardeners of data
 - Solutions that hold them accountable for what they can manage, but not for what is just a waste

 Sound like internal software engineering of all kinds?
 It is.
 We need more of that.
 Don't make other software peeps, be they data people or not, worry about what isn't valuable for them to worry about.
 You're just making them waste time and money, making everyone sad, and widening the gap between now and solution.
+I don't make you worry about what assembly instructions your code is producing through the compiler if it's not relevant to your work.
+Why would we do similar to anyone else?

 Get in their world.
 Understand the whole flow and lifecycle of the things they're trying to do.
 Is it a batch job that needs to run every day at 3 AM?
 Are they asking to do that in Airflow?
 Maybe that's the right tool, or maybe a simple cron job or a kubernetes cron job or any other number of things is the right thing.
 Discuss trade-offs.
 That's what engineering _is_.
 It is _not_ discussing trade-offs that you prefer.
 Your tools are inadequate until your _users_ say they are adequate, not the other way around.